 We are a 100% Australian family owned company dedicated to providing quality, sustainably sourced skincare products.
 Our vision is to share the benefits of the Australian Rainforest through our natural lemon myrtle skincare range.

 The Rainforest Remedies skincare range was developed 20 years ago in the tranquil and lush location of Northern NSW.
-A change of ownership 3 years ago provided the business with a background in complementary medicine with an aim to continue to provide a range of high quality natural products and also share in their vast knowledge of the benefits of lemon myrtle in body care and in daily life through the Rainforest Remedies blog and social media.
+A change of ownership 3 years ago provided the business with a background in complementary medicine with an aim to continue to provide a range of premium quality natural products and also share in their vast knowledge of the benefits of lemon myrtle in body care and in daily life through the Rainforest Remedies blog and social media.

-The Rainforest Remedies brand has taken on a fresh and exciting new direction and will continue to expand with products such as shampoo, conditioner, deodorant and more in the near future.
+The Rainforest Remedies brand has taken on a fresh and exciting new look and direction and will continue to expand with new products guided by our customers in the near future.

 The Lemon Myrtle used in all Rainforest Remedies products is grown in plantations on a hinterland plateau which is situated on the rim of the caldera of an extinct volcano.
 This plateau is noted for its rich red volcanic soil, high rainfall and lush growing conditions as well as rainforest remnants.
 Rainforest Remedies only sources from Lemon Myrtle trees that are grown using only organic fertilisers and without the use of chemicals.
 The leaf is harvested and the oil is distilled from the leaf using steam distillation.
 The oil is then used as a base and blended with other naturally derived ingredients to create an exclusive product range.